Celebrant Training in the UK

 I often get emails asking for information; how to become a celebrant; where to train etc… and the first thing I say in light of the current situation is ‘do your research’.

 If the area is overcrowded with celebrants, the chances are it will be very difficult to break into.
 Just Google terms like Celebrant; Celebrant Services; Independent Celebrant; Funeral Celebrant etc (and then put in your area) - you’ll see who comes up.
 Or type in ‘celebrant directory’, that’s another way to begin your search.

 In brief, once you’ve trained, you’ll need tons of energy to begin the career, and a thick skin as it’s a real sales job to get your foot in the door.
 Once you do (and I’m going to be honest – many give up on the way); then you’ll also need

 - Inter-personal skills for dealing with all kinds of families

 - A good speaking voice and presentation style

 - And boundless energy.
 The role is exhausting once you become established!

 If at all possible, do keep a part-time job going whilst you’re building up your business.
 And only make the leap when you’re established.
 But again – you may find you’re flavour of the month for a while, and then someone else comes along, and the phone doesn’t ring from that particular funeral director again.
 Sorry if this sounds so negative and bleak – but it’s honestly how things are.

 And if all of this hasn’t put you off, then good luck.
-Seek out the right training (I trained with the FPC.
-Fellowship of Professional Celebrants who are excellent), and then go for it!
+Seek out the right training and then go for it!
 You may just have the qualities it takes to become a successful funeral celebrant.
 And you’ll see if you read my book – that also includes a sense of humour.
 Happy reading, and good luck out there!